probablykasper/ferrum/README.md

 </p>

 ## ⚠️ Warning
-Ferrum is in development and might get updates that no longer with with your library.
+Ferrum is in development and might get updates that no longer work with your library.

 <br/>